Forsyth Humane Society has new puppies who need holiday homes

-GREENSBORO, N.C. — The Forsyth Humane Society has brand new puppies--they want you to give them a holiday home.
+GREENSBORO, N.C. — The Forsyth Humane Society has new puppies and they need your help to give them a home for the holidays.

-Forsyth County Sheriff's Department's Animal Service division gave the Forsyth Humane Society 73 dogs and puppies who all need a new home.
+Forsyth County Sheriff's Department's Animal Service division responded to a call for help from a community member on Tuesday and ended up bringing 73 dogs and puppies to the Forsyth Humane Society.

+The humane society said before this, it was already at capacity.
+Now, they're over capacity and need help as soon as possible to find permanent homes and foster families for these pups.

+You can visit 5570 Sturmer Park Circle in Winston-Salem from 2 p.m.-6 p.m.
+Wednesday to see the pups.

 From now until December 10, you will be able to adopt dogs and cats for $25 for their Home for the Holidays Empty the Shelters event in partnership with Bissell Pet Foundation.